STATE OF KANSAS, Appellant, v. PETER J. MARX, Appellee. STATE OF KANSAS, Appellant, v. DESIREE M. MARX, Appellee.

 “requires a driver to keep entirely within a single lane while traveling on a roadway with two or more clearly marked lanes.
 That rule is temporarily suspended when it becomes impracticable to stay within the lane markers and when the driver is properly effecting a lane change.
 Proof that driving outside the lane markers created no safety hazard is not a defense to the single lane rule.”

-The second rule described by the majority "provides that before a driver may change lanes or move from the current lane of travel to another location, he or she must ascertain that the movement can be made with safety."
-The majority concludes that a "traffic infraction occurs under K.S.A.
-8-1522(a) when either rule of the road is violated."
+The second rule described by the majority “provides that before a driver may change lanes or move from the current lane of travel to another location, he or she must ascertain that the movement can be made with safety.”
+The majority concludes that a “traffic

 My trouble with the majority opinion lies not with its interpretation of this statute, but rather with its conclusion stemming from this interpretation that it was the State‘s burden to prove that the defendants failed to maintain a single lane despite the fact that it was not impracticable to do so.

-There is no question that the standard articulated by the majority in this case would be the standard if this were a trial on the *614 traffic violation itself.
-But this is not a hearing to determine whether a traffic violation occurred; instead, we are asked to consider whether it was reasonable for Deputy Doudican to suspect that a traffic violation had occurred and subsequently decide to initiate a traffic stop.
+There is no question that the standard articulated by the majority in this case would be the standard if this were a trial on the traffic violation itself.
+But this is not a hearing to determine whether a traffic violation occurred; instead, we are asked to consider whether it was reasonable for Deputy Doudican to suspeсt that a traffic violation had occurred and subsequently decide to initiate a traffic stop.
 See State v.
 Anderson, 281 Kan.
 896, 901, 136 P.3d 406 (2006).
 These are two very different questions.

 The majority correctly states that in order to effectuate a legal traffic stop, Deputy Doudican was required to demonstrate a reasonable and articulable suspicion that a traffic violation had occurred.
-See Anderson, 281 Kan. at 901, 136 P.3d 406; State v.
+See Anderson, 281 Kan. at 901; State v.
 Morris, 276 Kan.
 11, 17, 72 P.3d 570 (2003).
-The United States Supreme Court has described a "reasonable suspicion" as "`a particularized and objective basis' for suspecting the person stopped of criminal activity.
-[Citation omitted.]"
+The United States Supreme Court has described a “reasonable suspicion” as ” ‘a particularized and objective basis’ for suspecting the person stopped of criminal activity.
+[Citation omitted.]”
 Ornelas v.
-United States, 517 U.S. 690, 696, 116 S. Ct.
-1657, 134 L. Ed.
-2d 911 (1996).
-Reasonable suspicion is a lower standard than probable cause and requires a fact-centered inquiry based on the "`totality of the circumstances.'"
-Morris, 276 Kan. at 24, 72 P.3d 570 (quoting State v.
+United States, 517 U.S. 690, 696, 134 L. Ed.
+2d 911, 116 S. Ct.
+1657 (1996).
+Reasonable suspicion is a lower standard than probable cause and requires a fact-centered inquiry based on the ” ‘totality of the circumstances.’ ” Morris, 276 Kan. at 24 (quoting State v.
 Slater, 267 Kan.
-694, Syl. ¶ 2, 986 P.2d 1038 [1999]).
+694, Syl.
+2, 986 P.2d 1038 [1999]).

-When an officer can articulate facts demonstrating a reasonable suspicion existed for the officer to suspect that the accused committed a crime (in this case, a traffic violation), the seizure is valid even though it may be pretextual.
+When an officer can articulate facts demonstrating a reasonable suspicion existed for the officer to suspect that the accused committed a crime (in this case, а traffic violation), the seizure is valid even though it may be pretextual.
 Whren v.
-United States, 517 U.S. 806, 813, 116 S. Ct.
-1769, 135 L. Ed.
-2d 89 (1996).
-Thus, when a reasonable suspicion exists to conduct a traffic stop, a court will not invalidate that stop on the basis of the officer's motives.
+United States, 517 U.S. 806, 813, 135 L. Ed.
+2d 89, 116 S. Ct.
+1769 (1996).
+Thus, when a reasonable suspicion exists to conduct a traffic stop, a court will not invalidate that stop on the basis of the officer‘s motives.
 State v.
 DeMarco, 263 Kan.
 727, 733, 952 P.2d 1276 (1998).

-McFARLAND, C.J., joins in the foregoing concurring opinion.
+MCFARLAND, C.J., joins in the foregoing concurring opinion.